-The PISTIL, or pointal, is composed of three parts (Plate I. d): the germen, the style, and the stigma.
+The pointal, or pistil, is composed of three parts (Plate I.): the germen, the style, and the stigma.
 The germen varies, as to its form, in different plants, but is always placed below the style; its office is to contain the embryo seeds.
 The style is placed on the germen, and is of a variety of figures and lengths, and sometimes seems wholly wanting.
-The stigma also appears of different forms, but always retains the same situation, being invariably placed at the top of the style; or, if that be wanting, it is fixed on the germen, (f.
-117).
+The stigma also appears of different forms, but always retains the same situation, being invariably placed at the top of the style; or, if that be wanting, it is fixed on the germen.

-The SEED-VESSEL, or pericarp, is the germen of the pistil enlarged, as the seeds increase insize, and approach nearer to perfection.
-(Plate I. e).
-The seed-vessel is divided into nine kinds:
+The seed-vessel, or pericarpium, is the germen of the pistil enlarged, as the seeds increase in size, and approach nearer perfection.
+(Plate I.) The seed vessel is divided into seven kinds: